davidso13/defect_management_system/README.md

 	2. Apply various overfitting regularization method.

 ## Contributions
-	1. Suggest the efficient construction management system. <br>
+	1. Suggest the efficient construction management system.
-	2. Improve the quality of buildings using effective system. <br>
+	2. Improve the quality of buildings using effective system.
-	3. Establish a dataset in the defect management system. <br>
+	3. Establish a dataset in the defect management system.